-- Cancelled Extra Shifts are not included in the Low Census hours. - ii.
+- ii.
 The Mandatory List will be updated every 12 to 24 hours, and will be available for viewing by nurses.
-Each nurse is responsible for checking the Mandatory List and alerting his or her manager to any concerns with the calculation for that nurse or the nurse's relative placement on the list.
+Each nurse is responsible for checking the Mandatory List and alerting his or her manager to any concerns with the calculation for that nurse or the nurse's relative placement on the list. - iii.
+Situations that will alter the assignment of Voluntary and Mandatory Low Census by the lowest Factor are: